Angola travel guide

 Getting to the city: Although there are buses from the airport to the city, it is better to use one of several taxi operators at the airport.
-It should be noted that taxi payment is by cash only (kwanzas or US dollars).
-Visitors are advised to make advance arrangements to be met by their sponsor, hotel representative or business colleagues.
+It should be noted that taxi payment is by cash only.
+Visitors are advised to make advance arrangements to be met by their sponsor, hotel representative or business colleagues at the airport.

-Car rental: Europcar and Sixt, along with a few other companies, have car rental facilities at the airport.
+Car rental: Europcar has car rental facilities at the airport.